Beaver, Pennsylvania: Beaver Historic District

 In 1996, almost the entire community was listed on the National Register of Historic Places as a historic district.
 Centered on Beaver's commercial Third Street, the buildings in the Beaver Historic District date primarily to the nineteenth century, although some twentieth-century structures are present.
 Some of the district's most prominent buildings are five churches and the county courthouse, although most of the district consists of residential neighborhoods.
 Included in the boundaries of the district is the Matthew S. Quay House, the National Historic Landmark home of Beaver native Senator Matthew Quay, and the site of Fort McIntosh, a fort constructed in the 1780s.

 Library

 The Beaver Area Memorial Library started as a small collection of books in the basement of the Beaver Trust Co. in the 1940s and was run by the Beaver Civic Club.
 It eventually moved into the basement of a former high school on College Avenue in Beaver.
 In 1948, the Beaver County courts granted a charter for the official formation of the Beaver Memorial Library.
 A fundraiser was started in Beaver County in 1961 to raise the $130,000 to build a new establishment.
-The new building, which continues to serve as the public library today, was officially dedicated on April 8, 1962 and open to the public.
+The new building, which continues to serve as the public library today, was officially dedicated on April 8, 1962, and open to the public.

 Education

-Children in Beaver are served by the Beaver Area School District, which also serves Bridgewater, Brighton Township, and Vanport Township.
-The current schools serving Beaver are:
+Children in Beaver are served by the Beaver Area School District, which includes two elementary schools, one middle school and Beaver Area High School.